Greenacres

 Can parents watch?

-Visitors are welcome to watch lessons anytime.
+Parents/Guardians are welcome to watch lessons anytime.
 Visitors are NOT permitted in the stable.
 There is a designated Viewing Area at the white table in the courtyard for watching the tacking/untacking process.
 Visitors are welcome to watch from the comfort of the Indoor Classroom or anywhere behind the green wall in the indoor or on the outside of the arena when the doors are open.
 Viewing areas in the Cross Country course and Jump Field are at the discretion of the instructor teaching the class.
-Parents will be dismissed from viewing classes if they are disruptive to the class or are coaching from the rail.
+Parents/Guardians will be dismissed from viewing classes if they are disruptive to the class or are coaching from the rail.

 Contact